adrianoyuji/sushi-store-website/README.md

 # SUSHI STORE
-This project main focus was to study React and HTTP Requests, as well HTML and CSS.
+This project's main focus was to study React and HTTP Requests, as well HTML and CSS.
 This website mains goal was to recreate a functional online delivery restaurant.
 This website features a product catalog, a product details modal, a fully functional shopping cart, a checkout form.
 Try it out and if you find any bugs, contact me!

 # Challenges / Problems
 During development of the project, several problems related to the requirements project's main ideas arose.
 The main ones were: